llogiq/llogiq.github.io/_posts/2015-06-04-workflows.md

 to allow us to check that rustc really fails at the correct lines of code.
-The test file to start it is [`tests/compile-test.rs`](https://github.com/Manishearth/rust-clippy/blob/master/tests/compile-test.rs) (therefore the `--name`) and the contained code actually looks for the `TESTNAME` environment variable to figure out which file to run (by default it runs all compile tests).
+The test file to start it is [`tests/compile-test.rs`](https://github.com/Manishearth/rust-clippy/blob/master/tests/compile-test.rs) (therefore the `--name`) and the contained code actually looks for the `TESTNAME` environment variable to figure out which file to run.
+By default it runs all `compile-fail` tests.
+As an aside, I just implemented the test filter capability while writing this blog post.

 Next, I want to actually implement the lint.
 But before I do this, wouldn't it be great to be able to see how to match the expression?